Tornquist/tornquist.github.io/_posts/2015-05-01-online-toolbox.md

 The final iteration was going back to Heroku and just paying for more space.
 10 million rows is only $9 a month.
 I'm not a fan of a limited number of rows, but at the current size and rate of usage it's 100s of years before that limit would be reached.
 I had wanted to make it free if possible, but in the end it was clear that some services just need to be paid for.
 Shortly after making that decision I had the website online and functioning.

-# Movement V: Cleaning it Up
+# Movement V - Cleaning it Up:

 Regardless of how many features a site has if it works slowly no one will want to use it.
 The ultra clean code (minimalistic, not efficient) that I wrote generated a disgusting number of queries.
 After getting everything online I had a small subset of the band leadership team lined up to do beta testing for me.
 The only found one real bug, but noticed poor performance all across the site.
 I had been testing with small sets of data, and had completely forgotten about scalability testing.